kartgoel/HydraDocumentation/docs/dataPreprocessing.rst

 Parameters
 ~~~~~~~~~~~~~~~~~~~~~

-- ``all_df``: A Pandas datafram containing all the available data that can be split into train and test sets.
+- ``all_df``: A Pandas dataframe containing all the available data that can be split into train and test sets.
 - ``trainamt``: A float value between 0 and 1 representing the fraction of the data to be used as training data.
 - ``BS``: An integer representing the batch size.
 - ``type``: An optional string specifying the type of split to perform.
 The options are "normal" (default), "undersample", "subsample", and "supersample".